Patriots owner Kraft wants Brady back … for a day

 On Thursday, Kraft called for Brady to come home.

-In an interview with CNN This Morning, Kraft said he wants Brady to retire a Patriot by signing a 1-day contract with the team.
+In an interview with CNN This Morning, Kraft said he wants Brady to retire as a Patriot by signing a one-day contract with the team.

 Kraft also disclosed he talked with Brady on Wednesday.